yaauie/implements/README.md

 [redis-copy]: https://github.com/yaauie/redis-copy

-The goal of this library in particular is to provide an implementation registry that is attached to the interface, and can be used to provide the best-possible implementation for a given scenario.
+The goal of the `implements` gem in particular is to provide an implementation registry that is attached to the interface, and can be used to provide the best-possible implementation for a given scenario.
 It also allows third-party libraries to provide their own implementations of an interface